chriscowley/markdown-resume/resume/english.md

 Sii
 : *Expert Technique*
   __2012-present__
-  Responsible for the architecture of the storage and Linux systems for major international infrastructure projects.
-Realised using VCE vBlock systems of varying sizes along with Red Hat Enterprise Linux.
-Architecture/implimentation of a wide variety of solutions for multiple clients encompassing systems large and small, particularly specialising in cloud computing.
+  Responsible for the architecture of the storage and Linux systems for major international infrastructure projects on a variety of projects from telecoms to Big Data.
+Architecture/implimentation of a wide variety of solutions for multiple clients encompassing systems large and small, particularly specialising in cloud computing and automation.

 Snell Group / Snell and Wilcox
 : *R&D IT Engineer*